-Jerry Bruckheimer is the producer best known for big and noisy action vehicles such as Top Gun (1986), Bad Boys (1995), The Rock (1996), Con Air (1997), Gone in 60 Seconds (2000) and Pearl Harbor (2001).
+Jerry Bruckheimer is the producer best known for big and noisy action vehicles such as Top Gun (1986), Bad Boys (1995), The Rock (1996), Con Air (1997), Gone in 60 Seconds (2000) and Pearl Harbor (2001), among others.
 Bruckheimer was the producer who discovered and nursed Michael Bay through his first four films in what seemed a perfectly suited match for a time.
-In the 00s, Bruckheimer has branched out from big action spectacle.
-He has started producing in television with forensic shows such as CSI: Crime Scene Investigators (2000-15), its various spin-offs and other series like Without a Trace (2002-9) and Cold Case (2003-10).
-More recently, Bruckheimer has jumped aboard the fantasy bandwagon, discovering himself in a lucrative relationship with Disney after Pirates of the Caribbean: Curse of the Black Pearl (2003) and sequels, and other efforts like Prince of Persia: The Sands of Time (2010), The Sorcerer’s Apprentice and even a venture into the talking animals film with G-Force (2009).
+In the 00s, Bruckheimer branched out from big action spectacle.
+He started producing in television with forensic shows such as CSI: Crime Scene Investigation (2000-15), its various spin-offs and other series like Without a Trace (2002-9) and Cold Case (2003-10).
+In the latter half of the decade, Bruckheimer has jumped aboard the fantasy bandwagon, discovering himself in a lucrative relationship with Disney after Pirates of the Caribbean: Curse of the Black Pearl (2003) and sequels, and other efforts like Prince of Persia: The Sands of Time (2010), The Sorcerer’s Apprentice and even a venture into the talking animals film with G-Force (2009).
 Bruckheimer had made sporadic genre vehicles before – Michael Bay’s Armageddon (1998), Deja Vu (2006) – but mostly these were action films before being works of science-fiction.

 The Sorcerer’s Apprentice is another in Jerry Bruckheimer’s collaborations with Disney.
 In this case, Bruckheimer has brought in director Jon Turteltaub, who also made the successful Bruckheimer-produced Nicolas Cage vehicles National Treasure (2004) and National Treasure: Book of Secrets (2007).
 Elsewhere, Turteltaub started out making light kiddie, comedy and romantic fluff such as 3 Ninjas (1992), Cool Runnings (1993) and While You Were Sleeping (1995), which were of modest success.
-Turteltaub ventured into genre material with Phenomenon (1996) with John Travolta gaining a supermind, Instinct (1999) with Anthony Hopkins as a killer anthropologist and the Disney film The Kid (2000) where Bruce Willis meets his boyhood self, as well as producing the post-holocaust tv series Jericho (2006-8) and the horror series Harper’s Island (2009-10).
+Turteltaub ventured into genre material with Phenomenon (1996) with John Travolta gaining a supermind, Instinct (1999) with Anthony Hopkins as a killer anthropologist, the Disney film The Kid (2000) where Bruce Willis meets his boyhood self and the killer shark film The Meg (2018), as well as producing the post-holocaust tv series Jericho (2006-8) and the horror series Harper’s Island (2009-10).